 Sunday and Wednesday club rides, and occasional weekend rides staying somewhere in the country overnight.

-The branch publishes a bi-monthly magazine.
+The branch publishes a magazine.

 Organising of the branch is handled by a committee and a bunch of helpers.